cbegin/graven/README.md

 | artifact | Repo | Image Name | Artifact ID |
 | roles | release | release | release, dependency |
 | file | unused | Dockerfile | unused |

+### Authenticating

+In order to use a repository for releases or dependencies, you'll need to authenticate.
+To do so, simply call `graven repo --login --name [repo-name]`.
+The credentials you enter will be stored in your home directory in the .graven.yaml file.
+Your credentials will be obfuscated to discourage over-the-shoulder or casual exposure.
+Even though a strong encryption algorithm is used, the key is not secure and thus you should treate it as such.